-Clinical Surgery.-In addition to lectures on cases at the Hospitals and Health Centre, students of the fourth and fifth years are individually trained at the bedside in diagnosis and treatment.
+Clinical Surgery.-In addition to lectures on cases at the Hospitals and Health Centre, students of the fifth and sixth years are individually trained at the bedside in diagnosis and treatment.
+Students of the fourth year receive clinical lectures three days a week.